cmotc/mac-asshole/README.md

         ./btdos.sh

+or, pass it the MAC address of the bluetooth device you want to DOS.

+        ./btdos.sh $MAC

 Just to be clear, I don't condone being a butthole.
 I also don't condone misconfigured bluetooth discoverability.
 Thus, I can comfortably remind you that whatever you do with this is your own legal responsibility.